phanrahan/clock_calculus/README.md

 Based on:

 Albert Cohen, Marc Duranton, Christine Eisenbeis, Claire Pagetti, Florence Plateau, and Marc Pouzet.
-2006.
 N-synchronous Kahn networks: a relaxed model of synchrony for real-time systems.
 SIGPLAN Not.
 41, 1 (January 2006), 180-193.

+Jean E. Vuillemin,
+On circuits and numbers,
+IEEE Trans.
+Comput., 43(8):868–879, 1994.

 E. C. R. Hehner and R. N. S. Horspool.
 A New Representation of the Rational Numbers for Fast Easy Arithmetic.
 SIAM Journal on Computing, 1979, Vol. 8, No. 2 : pp. 124-134.

 Andrew Rich.
-2008.
 Leftist Numbers,
 The College Mathematics Journal, 39:5, 330-336.
+2008.

 https://gist.github.com/frostburn/1497886